sssaiya/CodeGame/README.md

+# Initialization Steps

+Clone The Repository
+cd code-game
+npm i
+open folder with vscode
+Run Extension (F5)

+If above were succesful,
+You should have a new vscode window opened now
+Open Command Pallete (Command Shift P)
+Run Command 'ClanCode: Initialize '
+IF not Reigstered, First Run "ClanCode: Register your account" Then Run Command 'Sign into ClanCode'

 # code-game README

 This is the README for your extension "code-game".
 After writing up a brief description, we recommend including the following sections.